rpoleski/MulensModel/developers_board.md

 ## High level decisions we should make:
 (starting from the most important ones)

+1. What conventions do we want for time vector in input files?
+There are 2 problems currently: 1) astropy supports only JD, not HJD, and 2) WFIRST will be observing post JD=2460000, so most frequently used shorthand format JD' = JD-2450000. = ABCD.XXXXX will have to be modified or extended to 1ABCD.XXXXX.
 1. How to handle changes in origin of the coordinate system?
 Internally we're working in the center of mass, but fitting is sometimes much faster if the system is relative to, e.g., planetary caustic or a cusp.
 Also think how this should be done for triple lenses.
 1. How to handle full reparametrization of the model?
 Cassan 2008 is particular example.